Deckhouse Kubernetes Platform in a private environment

 Configure the StorageClass for the local storage by running the following command on the master node:

-Make the created StorageClass as the default one by adding the
+Make the created StorageClass as the default one in the cluster:

 Create a NodeGroup